This is something that is very normal for RTSP.

-So, first off, unzip the folder from the first download, open it and copy the file from within your OS folder to your OBS Plugins (64 bit) folder.
+- Unzip the download, open it and copy the file to your OBS Plugins (64 bit) folder.

-You should now be able to enter the path as it appears on your machine to get to the Gstreamer bin folder.
-Here is mine for an example: C:\gstreamer\1.0\mingw_x86_64\bin\
+- Click "New" then enter the path as it appears on your machine to get to the GStreamer bin folder.

-Now, Open up OBS and go to add a source, you should see Gstreamer as an option.
+- Open up OBS and go to add a source, you should see GStreamer as an option.
 For pulling in the camera feed, use this string:

 rtspsrc location="rtsp://admin:firstname.lastname@example.org:554/1" latency=0 buffer-mode=auto ! rtph264depay ! h264parse ! d3d11h264dec ! video.